Serber92/frontend-test/README.md

 * Take cues from the project's folder structure to organize code.
 * Avoid dependencies which are not already included in the project, if possible.

-##### Submit your work

-Please submit your work following one of the three options:
-* Host the contents of your `out` directory and send us the URL.
-* Zip the contents of your `out` directory and attach in an email.
-* Provide us with the URL of your fork of this repo and let us know when it is ready to review.

 ## Style Guide

 ![alt Style Guide](https://github.com/rehashstudio/front-end-code-challenge/blob/main/style_guide.png?raw=true)